Introduction

 Exchangers should be located close to the major equipment with which it is associated in PFD / P&ID.
 Reboilers are placed next to their respective towers and condensers are placed over reflux drums.
 Exchangers between two distant pieces of process equipment should be placed at optimal points in relationship to piperacks.

-Most exchangers are to be located at grade level with elevations to have clearance of 1m above Finished Ground Level (FGL).
-Elevated exchangers may be necessary to fulfill the NPSH requirement of downstream centrifugal pump.
+Most exchangers are to be located at grade level with elevations to have a clearance of 1m above Finished Ground Level (FGL).
+Elevated exchangers may be necessary to fulfill the NPSH requirement of a downstream centrifugal pump.

 In case of large numbers of heat exchangers, they are grouped in one or more category to save pipe work, structural work, provision of lifting and maintenance facilities, platform requirement etc. Paired or grouped exchnagers shall be spaced to allow minimum 450mm preferrably 600mm between the outside of adjacent channel or bonnet flanges to facilitate access to flange boltsduring maintenance.
 Adequate space